What is an Equipment Lease Agreement?

 3. Payment due to the lessor

-A business considers its projected cash flows to decide if they will meet the periodic interest and principal payments.
+A business considers its projected cash flows to decide if it can meet the periodic interest and principal payments.
 The payments are spread over several months until the expiry of the lease period or when the lessee takes ownership of the equipment if there’s an existing agreement with the lessor.

 4. Market value of equipment